Battle of the Taku Forts (1900): Battle

+Foreign Powers Attack the Forts at Dagu (June 16–17, 1900).
+The Chinese New Year's print shows the Chinese defenders firing cannon in a duel with the foreign warships.

 The Chinese did not wait for the expiration of the deadline but opened fire from the forts with every single gun at the Allied ships simultaneously at about 00:45 on June 17.
 The Russian gunboat Korietz was heavily damaged in the opening salvo.
 The Monocacy, despite its distance from the battle and the assurances of its officers to the 37 women and children aboard that they were “in a position of absolute safety” took a Chinese shell in its bow which hurt nobody.
 The captain quickly moved the Monocacy to a safer position.
 Chinese gunnery from the forts aimed at the ships was accurate, also hitting HMS Whiting, SMS Iltis, and Lion and driving Giliak aground.
 The Russians turned on the searchlight of Giliak, exposing them to Chinese guns.
 Giliak and another ship were severely damaged.
 18 Russians were killed and 65 were wounded.

 The attack on Taku by the Allies influenced Empress Dowager Cixi's decision to support the Boxers.

 The most serious offensive threat to the Allied attack were four modern German-built destroyers lying alongside the dock at Taku.
 These warships could have easily overpowered the Allied ships, but inexplicably they remained docked even after the Chinese opened fire.
 Two British destroyers, HMS Whiting and HMS Fame (the former commanded by Lieutenant Colin Mackenzie and the latter by Roger Keyes), each towing a whaleboat with 10 men aboard, darted alongside the Chinese ships and boarded them.
 The Chinese only offered weak resistance before fleeing and leaving their ships in the hands of the British.